HautaniemiLab/SegmentQTL/documentation.md

 def check_grouping(cur_genotypes_filtered: np.ndarray)
 ```

-Find if tail and middle values have adequate representation in data.
+Find if the genotype dosages have adequate variation in the data.

 **Arguments**: